 The reason that climbing hydrangeas are pruned in summer is because the flowers are produced on the previous year's wood.
 If they are pruned earlier in spring, before flowering, the blooms for that year will be sacrificed.

-Most flowers appear at the top of climbing hydrangea plants, so the RHS advise to leave as much of this unpruned as possible.
+Most flowers appear at the top of these flowing climbers, so the RHS advise to leave as much of this unpruned as possible.

 How to prune Hydrangea paniculata and Hydrangea arborescens